A gas tanker waits near the Strait of Hormuz, which is to reopen under the terms of a US-Iran ceasefire. Reuters

 Oil prices plunged on Wednesday after US President Donald Trump announced a two-week pause in strikes on Iranian energy and civil infrastructure and Iran agreed to open the Strait of Hormuz.

-Iran claimed victory and its Foreign Minister Abbas Araghchi said “for a period of two weeks, safe passage through the Strait of Hormuz will be possible via coordination with Iran’s Armed Forces” if attacks against Iran are halted.
+Iran claimed victory, and its Foreign Minister Abbas Araghchi said, “for a period of two weeks, safe passage through the Strait of Hormuz will be possible via coordination with Iran’s armed forces”, if attacks against Iran are halted.

-Wild swings
+Wild price swings

 Crude prices have swung wildly in the past few weeks, gaining almost 60 per cent – the biggest monthly gain on record – in headline-driven trading.

 “A whole civilisation will die tonight, never to be brought back again.
-I don’t want that to happen but it probably will,” Mr Trump said on Tuesday on Truth Social.
+I don’t want that to happen, but it probably will,” Mr Trump said on Tuesday on Truth Social.
 “Maybe something revolutionarily wonderful can happen, who knows?
 We will find out tonight.”

-Markets feared that strikes on Iran's energy civil infrastructure, and Tehran’s potential retaliatory attacks on its Arab neighbours would worsen disruption to global energy supplies.
+Markets feared that strikes on Iran's energy civil infrastructure, and Tehran’s potential retaliatory attacks on its Arab neighbours, would worsen disruption to global energy supplies.

 Dramatic de-escalation

-The blockade of Hormuz, as well as production disruption, have triggered a global energy crisis.
+The de-escalation in the five-week conflict is aimed at allowing diplomacy to take place.
+The blockade of Hormuz, as well as production disruption, has caused a global energy crisis.
 The effects have been felt strongly in Asia and Europe, which depend on the flow of oil and gas from the Gulf.

-“Every week, 100 million barrels of oil are not going through, and every month, 400 million barrels are not going through,” the company's chairman emeritus Fereidun Fesharaki said at the end of March.
+“Every week, 100 million barrels of oil are not going through, and every month, 400 million barrels are not going through,” the company's chairman emeritus, Fereidun Fesharaki, said at the end of March.
 “So, within a period of time, these losses to the market will be astronomical.”

 Analysts from Wood Mackenzie also hinted last month that Brent could reach $150 or even $200 a barrel.
-Iran also warned of the possibility of oil prices reaching $200 a barrel, with a military spokesman last month saying the world should “get ready” for such a scenario.
+Iran had also warned of the possibility of oil prices reaching $200 a barrel, with a military spokesman last month saying the world should “get ready” for such a scenario.

-Hand on the trigger
+Finger on the trigger

-The plan, according to a statement by Iran's Supreme National Security Council, includes a US commitment to "non-aggression", continued Iranian control over the Strait of Hormuz, acceptance of uranium enrichment, lifting all sanctions, the withdrawal of US combat forces from the region, and the "cessation of the war on all fronts, including against the heroic Islamic resistance in Lebanon".
+After the US announcement, Iran declared “victory” in getting America to accept its 10-point plan.
+The proposal, according to a statement by Iran's Supreme National Security Council, includes a US commitment to “non-aggression”, continued Iranian control over the strait, acceptance of uranium enrichment, the lifting of all sanctions, the withdrawal of US combat forces from the region and the “cessation of the war on all fronts, including against the heroic Islamic resistance in Lebanon”.

-"Our hands remain upon the trigger, and should the slightest error be committed by the enemy, it shall be met with full force," it said.
+The council added that negotiations were to begin on Friday in Islamabad.
+“Our hands remain upon the trigger, and should the slightest error be committed by the enemy, it shall be met with full force,” it said.

-In his social media post, Mr Trump said he has agreed to the two-week delay because the US had “already met and exceeded” all of its military objectives and was “very far along with a definitive agreement concerning long-term peace with Iran, and peace in the Middle East".
+In his social media post, Mr Trump said he agreed to the two-week delay because the US had “already met and exceeded” all of its military objectives and was “very far along with a definitive agreement concerning long-term peace with Iran, and peace in the Middle East”.

 “Almost all of the various points of past contention have been agreed to between the United States and Iran, but a two-week period will allow the agreement to be finalised and consummated,” he said.

-Updated: April 08, 2026, 2:28 AM
+Updated: April 09, 2026, 4:34 AM